jannis-maier/AdvancedEventMeshBootcamp/exercises/ex1/Readme.md

 ## Exercise 1.3 - Create a queue subscription in Advanced Event Mesh

-9. Switch to tab "Subscriptions".
+9. Switch to tab **"Subscriptions"**.

-10. Click on "+ Subscription".
+10. Click on **"+ Subscription"**.

 ![Pic 9](./images/ex1-9.png)

-11. Enter following topic into the field: aif/businesspartner/change as the topic.
+11. Enter following topic into the field: **aif/businesspartner/change** as the topic.

 ![Pic 11](./images/ex1-10.png)

 HINT: Please note that this topic is very simple to facilitate this exercise.
 In real world scenarios, you can work with topic hierarchies that allow for filtering etc.

-12. Click on Create
+12. Click on **"Create"**.

-13. Check on whether your queue subscription got created
+13. Check on whether your queue subscription got created.

 ![Pic 12](./images/ex1-11.png)

 ## Exercise 1.4 - Send an event from the Try Me! tool to your topic

-14. Switch to the "Try Me!"
-Section in the menu on the right.
+14. Switch to the **"Try Me!"** Section in the menu on the right.

-15. Press the "expand"-Icon to show the connection details.
+15. Press the **"expand"-Icon** to show the connection details.
 Please note, that the properties have to be adjusted, so the connection will not work.
-We will add them in the next steps
+We will add them in the next steps.
 ![Pic 13](./images/ex1-13.png)

-16. Keep your current browser tab open and go back to the other/main tab and click on Connect.
-Select View by "Protocol"
+16. Keep your current browser tab open and **go back to the other/main tab** and click on **"Connect"**.
+Select **View by "Protocol"**.

 ![Pic 14](./images/ex1-14.png)

-17. Open the "Solace Web Messaging" entry and select "Solace JavaScript API".
+17. Open the **"Solace Web Messaging"** entry and select **"Solace JavaScript API"**.
 Now a Pop-up on the right shows use the connection details.

 ![Pic 15](./images/ex1-14.png)

 18. Copy these details into the according properties of the "Try Me!" tool opened in step 14.
 Overwrite existing values.
 ![Pic 15-1](./images/ex1-15.png)

-19. Press "Connect".
+19. Press **"Connect"**.
->Important: If your browser asks to select a certificate for authentication, press "Cancel" otherwise the connection will fail!
+>**Important**: If your browser asks to select a certificate for authentication, press "Cancel" otherwise the connection will fail!
 If you accidentially clicked on a certificate, please restart your browser to show the dialog again.
 ![Pic 17](./images/ex1-17.png)

-20. Choose **"Queue"** and provide the name of the queue creted in step 5: User_**XXX** (replace **XXX** with your user number)
+20. Choose **"Queue"** and provide the name of the queue creted in step 5: User_**XXX** (replace **XXX** with your user number).

 21. Change "Deliver Mode" to **"Persistent** and add following "Message Content":
 ```json